-Unfortunately, we can’t answer these questions directly because there are so many factors that go into determining each answer, such as your policy coverage, claim history, type of loss and length of time that you have been insured with Erie Insurance.
-You can review your policy coverage information and direct any questions you may have about your claim to your agent and the adjuster assigned to handle your claim.
+Unfortunately, there is no single response to these questions because so many factors go into determining each answer, such as your policy coverage, claim history, type of loss and length of time you’ve been with Erie Insurance.
+You can review your policy coverage information and, if you have any questions about your claim, talk to your agent and the adjuster assigned to handle your claim.
 Learn more about how to start a home insurance claim.

 It depends.
-In most cases, if you experience water damage from a water pipe that bursts, a washer hose that leaks or explodes, then your homeowners policy may cover the damage, but there are many factors that will determine if a claim is covered.
-If water leaks into your home through the foundation, or because of a flood, the damage is not covered under your home insurance policy.
-If the water damage is due to an ongoing leak, seepage or other maintenance problems, it is also not covered.
+In most cases, if you have water damage from a water pipe that bursts or a washer hose that leaks or explodes, your homeowners policy may cover the damage, but there are many factors that determine if a claim is covered.
+If water leaks into your home through the foundation or because of a flood, the damage is not covered under your home insurance policy.
+If the water damage is due to an ongoing leak, see page or other maintenance problems, it is also not covered.
 If you have questions about your claim, talk to your local ERIE agent or the adjuster assigned to handle your claim.

 In most cases, your auto policy covers damages to your vehicle if you have purchased the appropriate physical damage coverage.

 Call your ERIE claims adjuster immediately.
-We may need to re-inspect the damage before the repairs are complete and to determine if these damages are covered.
-If the additional damages were covered under the original claim, we would reopen your claim and work closely with you and your contractor to satisfactorily resolve the matter.
+We may need to re-inspect the damage before the repairs are complete and determine if these damages are covered.
+If the additional damages were covered under the original claim, we will reopen your claim and work closely with you and your contractor to resolve the issue.

 Actual cash value (ACV) is the cost to repair or replace a damaged item with an item of like kind and quality at today’s cost, less depreciation.
 Depreciation is a deduction for the decrease in value of the item due to wear and tear or age.